SCOPE OF THIS CHAPTER

 The social worker needs to draw together their work thus far, and set out how the information gathered in their work with the child, family and professional networks comes together to inform an understanding of the family's current situation and what the implications are for the child / children / young person's future welfare.
 This is the basis for the current understanding of that child's world.

-In this section the social worker will make sense of the reason for the referral as part of their professional understanding.
+In this section the social worker will make sense of the reason for the referral, or ongoing support, as part of their professional understanding.
 What the child and the family understand to be the worry is explored, and whether it differs from the understanding that others hold.
 To help make sense of any discrepancies, reflection with manager / team is encouraged.
 Think about and reflect on the following (this is not an exhaustive list):

 - Who and what has helped you develop your work thus far?